chef/chef-workstation/docs-chef-io/content/workstation/knife_tag.md

 ## list

-Use the `list` argument to list all of the tags that have been applied to a node.
+Use the `list` argument to list the tags that have been applied to a node.

 ### Syntax